Travel Expense Reimbursement Process

-- The travel Expense Report (TER) is the official document used by the traveler and the department to approve actual travel costs and travel dates associated with an authorized trip.
+- The travel expense report is the official document used by the traveler and the department to approve actual travel costs and travel dates associated with an authorized trip.

-- Travel expenses shall be reimbursed upon completion of a Travel Expense Report that is submitted by the individual requesting reimbursement.
-If the travel is over 10% and exceeds $200 of the original request or if the funding source changes from the original request, the expense report must be approved by the individual with authority to expend the funds.
-If the traveler is the expenditure authority supervisor approval is required.
+- Travel expenses shall be reimbursed upon completion of a travel expense report that is submitted by the individual requesting reimbursement.
+If the travel is over 10 percent and exceeds $200 of the original request or if the funding source changes from the original request, the expense report must be approved by the individual with authority to expend the funds.
+If the traveler is the expenditure authority, supervisor approval is required.

-- A Travel Expense Report is required for all travel conducted under a Travel Authorization Form, including travel for which all expenses are paid directly by the university.
+- A travel expense report is required for all travel conducted under a travel request form, including travel for which all expenses are paid directly by the university.

-- The Travel Expense Report should be submit to the campus business or travel office within 15 business days of completion of a trip.
+- The travel expense report should be submitted to the campus business or travel office within 15 business days of completion of a trip.

-- Expenses accrued while on personal travel are not reimbursable (for more detail see personal section below and administrative manual).
+- Expenses accrued while on personal travel are not reimbursable.
+For more detail see item 8.
+Personal Travel.

 - Travelers should utilize direct deposit as the means to receive reimbursement.

 - All change fees and differences in airfare must have a business justification noted on or attached to the travel expense report and are subject to disallowance.